One word that is guaranteed to make homeowners cringe is mold.

 Mold is prone to grow in damp, humid areas.
 This includes

 - Crawl Spaces

 Keep areas dry

 Mold cannot grow without moisture.
 Water seepage in your basement after a heavy rainstorm or leaks are common incidents that are sure to bring mold into your home.
 It is very important to dry these wet areas immediately.
 This also includes simple daily tasks, such as not letting wet clothes sit too long in the wash or leaving wet items lay around your home.

-During the building or remodeling process, it is important to instal mold-resistant drywall and sheetrock.
-Traditional drywall in your home has a greater chance of mold developing in high risk areas.
+During the building or remodeling process, it is important to install mold-resistant drywall and sheetrock.
+Traditional drywall in your home has a greater chance of mold developing in high-risk areas.

 Watch humidity levels

 Ideally, moisture levels in your home should fall between 35% and 50% relative humidity; in very humid climates, at the height of summer, you may have to live with readings closer to 55%.
 Usual signs of excessive humidity include excessive condensation on windows, pipes, and walls.
 If you’re not sure, you can also measure humidity with a moisture meter that start at less than $20.